mobile rating

 The NCA is about 180 km from the town of Arusha.
 There’s a paved road connecting the NCA and Arusha which enters the area through the Loduare Gate.
 The gate is about 30 km. from the town of Karatu.

 Another option which you’ll also have is driving from Serengeti National Park.
-There’s a good gravel road through the Naabi Hill Gate.
+There’s a good gravel road through the Naabi Hill Gate, a common route for those combining Serengeti and Ngorongoro Safari Tour Packages.

-A drive is also possible.
+A self-drive is also possible.
 Though, it can be a bit bothersome.
 But, if you don’t mind the long hours, you can take the scenic route of the road less travelled.

 By Air